Warner Bros. Cartoons: Entry into Television

 David H. DePatie became the last executive in charge of the original Warner Bros.
 Cartoons studio in 1961.
 The same year, Chuck Jones moonlighted to write the script for a UPA-produced feature titled Gay Purr-ee.
 When that film was picked up by Warner Bros. for distribution in 1962, the studio learned that Jones had violated his exclusive contract with Warners and he was terminated in July.
 Most of Jones' former unit subsequently re-joined him at Sib Tower 12 Productions to work on a new series of Tom and Jerry cartoons for MGM.

-In late 1962, at the height of television popularity and decline in moviegoing, DePatie was sent to a board meeting in New York, and he was informed that the cartoon studio was going to be shut down.
+In late 1962, at the height of television popularity and decline in moviegoing, DePatie was called to a board meeting in New York, and he was informed that the cartoon studio was going to be shut down.
 DePatie completed the task by 1963.
 The final project at the studio was making the animated sequences, directed by McKimson, for the 1964 Warner Bros. feature The Incredible Mr. Limpet.
 With the studio closed, Hal Seeger Productions in New York had to be contracted to produce the opening and closing credits for The Porky Pig Show, which debuted on ABC on September 20, 1964.
 This marked one of the first times that the Looney Tunes characters were animated outside of the Los Angeles area.

 1964–1967: DePatie–Freleng Enterprises and Format Productions

 David H. DePatie and Friz Freleng started DePatie–Freleng Enterprises in 1963, and leased the old Warner Bros.
 Cartoons studio as their headquarters.
 In 1964, Warner Bros. contracted DePatie–Freleng to produce more Looney Tunes and Merrie Melodies, an arrangement that lasted until 1967.
 The vast majority of these paired off Daffy Duck against Speedy Gonzales, and after a few initial cartoons directed by Freleng, Robert McKimson was hired to direct most of the remaining DePatie–Freleng Looney Tunes.

-In addition to DePatie–Freleng's cartoons, a series of new shorts featuring The Road Runner and Wile E. Coyote was commissioned from an independent animation studio, Herbert Klynn's Format Productions.
+In addition to DePatie–Freleng's cartoons, a series of new shorts featuring Wile E. Coyote and the Road Runner was commissioned from an independent animation studio, Herbert Klynn's Format Productions.
 Veteran Warner animator Rudy Larriva, who had worked for years under Road Runner creator Chuck Jones, assumed directorial duties for these films, and a few other former associates of Jones (Bob Bransford, Ernie Nordli) came aboard.
 Even with the Jones connections, Larriva's Road Runner shorts were considered to be inferior and witless compared to Jones' by critics.
 McKimson also directed an additional two Road Runner shorts with the main DePatie–Freleng team, which are more highly regarded than Larriva's efforts.

 After three years of outsourced cartoons, Warner Bros. decided to bring production back in-house.
 DePatie–Freleng had their contract terminated (they subsequently moved to new studios in the San Fernando Valley), and Format was commissioned to produce three "buffer" cartoons with Daffy and Speedy (again, directed by Rudy Larriva) to fill the gap until Warner Bros.'s own studio was up and running again.